 TRANSITION FROM ONE EHR SYSTEM TO ANOTHER

-Implementing a new EHR system affects the workflows, daily responsibilities, and capabilities of your entire organization.
+Implementing a new EHR system affects workflows, daily responsibilities, and capabilities of your entire organization.

-In this three-part series, master transitioning to a new EHR system and get the greatest yield out of your EHR's potential.
+Master transitioning to a new EHR system and get the greatest return out of your EHR's potential.